 ON THIS PAGE: You will find out more about the physical and emotional side effects that can occur long after treatment for this type of lymphoma has ended and how these late effects can be prevented, managed, or both.
 To see other pages, use the menu.

-People who received treatment for Hodgkin lymphoma have an increased risk of developing other diseases or conditions later in life because both chemotherapy and radiation therapy can cause permanent damage.
+People who received treatment for Hodgkin lymphoma have an increased risk of developing other diseases or conditions later in life.
+This is because both chemotherapy and radiation therapy can cause permanent damage.
 Treatments have improved in the last 30 years, and now patients are less likely to experience late effects; however, there is still some risk.
 Therefore, it is important that patients see their doctors regularly for follow-up care and watch for any new side effects.

-- Radiation therapy to the neck area specifically or as part of total body irradiation (TBI) before a stem cell transplant can cause thyroid problems, most commonly hypothyroidism.
+Thyroid problems.
+Radiation therapy to the neck area can cause problems with the thyroid gland, most commonly hypothyroidism.
 Hypothyroidism is when the body produces too little thyroid hormone, which regulates metabolism.
-This problem can be managed by taking a thyroid hormone supplement pill.
+This problem can be checked using a blood test and managed by taking a thyroid hormone supplement pill.